State Department to buy $400m ‘armored’ Teslas from Elon Musk

 Musk slammed as State Department reveals plan to buy $400m in ‘armored’ Teslas in biggest contract of 2025

-As Musk continues to gut federal government agencies, Tesla has been awarded a $400m contract
+As Musk continues to gut government agencies, his company prepares to rake in big federal bucks

 Your support helps us to tell the story